ITR Filing Deadline Missed?

 • Supply the specifications as required in the form.
 The offline mode is comparable to the one displayed on the online platform, that is, on the Income Tax portal.
 The features needed in the form are also very much identical.

 • Go to the appropriate bank’s table and present the filled-in Challan 280 form simultaneously with the money.
 The taxpayer can make a tax payment either in cash up to Rs.
-10,000 or cheque.
+10,000 or by cheque.
 Also, it is simpler to track and retain a document of the payment made by the taxpayer.
-If the taxpayer wants to make the payment via cheque, name the cheque in courtesy of the “Income Tax Department.”
+If the taxpayer wants to make the payment via cheque, name the cheque courtesy of the “Income Tax Department.”

 • The Bank executive will accept the money and challan from the taxpayer and give them a voucher by cutting off a part of the challan, putting in aspects of payment, and impressing it.